-Danielle is available for a range of events, from school and library visits, to literary festivals, conferences and bookshop panels.
+Danielle is available for a range of events, from school and library visits, to literary festivals, conferences, book clubs and panels.
 She is based in Melbourne, Australia, but is happy to travel (any excuse will do!)

 She can conduct a variety of; readings, workshops, lead classroom discussion, school assembly addresses etc.

 Happy to visit co-ed, single-sex, public and private schools.
 Primary School Year 6 – Secondary Schools Years 7-12 focus.
 She is more than willing to work with you and tailor a talk or workshop to the needs of a class/club/festival etc.

 Danielle has also presented to university writing program students, and professional development writing classes, including in her capacity as a Literary Agent offering insight into the industry-side of writing and publishing.